 Now 33 years old, I am proud to have served my country in the US Navy and continue doing so in the Navy Reserves.
 Earning my BSN in Nursing and Public Health in December 2014 was another significant milestone.
 I am now prepared to advance in the career that I love.
 I feel strongly that continuing to graduate school in nursing and women’s health is the right thing for me to do.
 I am anxious to give my all to graduate studies at this point in my life where I find myself at liberty to do so, still single and without children, yet with the maturity and experience that will empower me to excellence.
 I ask for admission to XXXX University’s distinguished program to realize my long-term dream of becoming a nurse in the Air Force, serving thousands of women and girls worldwide who are part of our Air Force family.

-During clinical rotations, I assumed a leadership role with my fellow colleagues when it came to group projects, and meetings, especially with clinical instructors.
+I love the interaction with patients and, in addition to that, families, working together to resolve pressing issues and confront healthcare challenges.
+During clinical rotations, I assumed a leadership role with my colleagues regarding group projects and meetings, especially with clinical instructors.
 I made it my priority to motivate and encourage others to work towards meeting their goals as well.
-As a nursing student, I learned that clinical leadership is linked to the provision of patient quality care and ensuring optimal levels of job satisfaction for nursing staff.
-As a clinical leader, it is vital to know your role in effective decision making, how to contribute to improving the performance of your clinical team and the quality of patient care, and how to contribute with other clinical teams across numerous professional boundaries or divisions.
+As a nursing student, I learned that clinical leadership is linked to providing patient quality care and ensuring optimal levels of job satisfaction for nursing staff.
+As a clinical leader, it is vital to know your role in effective decision-making, how to improve the performance of your clinical team and the quality of patient care, and how to contribute to other clinical teams across numerous professional boundaries or divisions.

-I feel strongly that my professional goals accurately reflect and honor XXXX University’s Mission Statement and I thank you for considering my application.
+My professional goals accurately reflect and honor XXXX University’s Mission Statement, and I thank you for considering my application.